AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##LowestLowIndex()
 ### Description
-LowestLowIndex outputs the index of the bar with the lowest low within a specified number of periods.
+LowestLowIndex delivers the index of the bar with the lowest low within a predefined number of periods.

-In contrast to LowestBar(), this indicator can be displayed within a chart.
+Differently to LowestBar(), one can display this indicator within a chart.

 See [*HighestHighPrice()*], [*HighestHighIndex()*], [*LowestLowPrice()*], *HighestBar()*, *LowestBar()*.